All Episodes

 I think the vast number of Republicans in the Senate get how important it is, Dan, to repeal this and to come up with a free market alternative.

-Tell them you expect nothing else but a free market version of re reflecting Republican principles on health care, and they ought to pass it this month.
+Tell them you expect nothing else but a free market version of reflecting Republican principles on health care, and they ought to pass it this month.

-Yeah, I mean I agree.
+Yeah, I mean, I agree.

-I mean, this is utter absurdity, and you're right.
+I mean, this is utter absurdity.

 It's ridiculous.